hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 ```
 > __**Why Ananke**__?
 It's a modern, responsive, and accessible theme - great for learning and production alike.

-By now, you should have the following directory structure:
+By now, you should have a directory structure looking something like this:

 ```
 my-hugo-site/